INSIGHT 08: Adopting Multi-Cloud (Part 3)

 Would an external IT team be better suited to managing infrastructure, so there are more internal IT resources dedicated to resolving staff issues?

-Combining data from your IT ticket system and from mapping out core business process will give you an unbiased view over your existing environment, creating a basis from which to measure the success of change created by adopting multi-cloud.
+Combining data from your IT ticket system and from mapping out core business process will give you an unbiased view over your existing environment, creating a basis from which to measure the success of change created by multi-cloud adoption.

 Measuring business continuity

 Another two figures to measure (and a critical part of any business continuity plan) are the business’ Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO).